Isur/web-app-setup/readme.md

 - configs
     - nginx.conf for server without ssl certs
     - nginx.conf for server with ssl certs
-- example apps
-    - hello world api with nestjs and dockerfile
-    - hello world front with nextjs and dockerfile

 # Prerequisites
 To use this you will need: